Olympics-Belarus sprinter leaves Tokyo for Vienna after refusing to go home | Law-Order

 Olympics-Belarus sprinter leaves Tokyo for Vienna after refusing to go home

-"As we have indicated many times, for safety reasons we do not provide details of the flight route."
-The Austrian foreign ministry confirmed she was on the flight to Vienna, but declined to comment on her final destination.
-Hours earlier in Tokyo, a spokesperson for the Narita airport, Kazunori Hashimoto, told journalists waiting for Tsimanouskaya to board the flight to Warsaw at Gate 31 that the athlete had changed routes.

-Belarusian sprinter Krystsina Tsimanouskaya left Tokyo aboard a flight to Vienna on Wednesday, less than 72 hours after refusing to return home with her team.
+Belarusian sprinter Krystsina Tsimanouskaya left Tokyo aboard a flight to Vienna on Wednesday, less than 72 hours after refusing her team's orders to return home.
 After spending two nights in Poland's embassy, the 24-year-old walked onto the plane at Narita airport wearing blue jeans, a blue blouse, and sunglasses with "I RUN CLEAN" written on them.

+She was initially due to leave on a flight to Warsaw.
+A Polish government source said she was switched at the last minute to a flight to Vienna, over concerns about her privacy and security after news of the plan became public and reporters booked seats on the flight.
+Concern was particularly high because of an incident in May when a Ryanair flight was forced to land in Belarus and a dissident journalist was arrested, the Polish source said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)